Secret Key Generation over Noisy Channels with Correlated Sources: Summary and Concluding Remarks

-We investigated the problem of secret key generation over noisy channels in presence of sources of common randomness at all terminals.
-For the case of sources independent of the main channel, a novel coding scheme using separate source and channel components was introduced which shares common roots with our previous works~\cite{villard_secure_2014, bassi_wiretap_2015}.
-This scheme improves upon the existing works in the literature by introducing the use of two layers for key generation based on the source observed at the encoder.
-The corresponding achievable secret key rate was then shown to be optimal for all classes of less noisy sources and channels (cf. Propositions~\ref{prop:sp_ln_z},~\ref{prop:sp_ln_e} and~\ref{prop:sp_ln_yb}).
+In this work, we investigated the problem of secret key generation over a noisy channel in presence of correlated sources (independent of the main channel) at all terminals.
+We introduced a novel coding scheme using separate source and channel components --which shares common roots with our previous works~\cite{villard_secure_2014, bassi_wiretap_2015}.
+With the use of two description layers on the source observed at the encoder, this scheme improves upon the existing works in the literature which only rely on one layer of description.

-We then provided an achievable scheme based on joint source-channel coding that addresses the scenarios in which the source components directly affect the channel statistic.
-This problem is much more involved and a major shortcoming in this case is the lack of a good outer bound that combines secrecy with state-dependent channels.
-Consequently, an optimal characterization of the secret key capacity in this case remained open.
-Nonetheless, specific binary and Gaussian models where analyzed and the scheme is shown to be optimal for some special regimes of channel and source parameters.
+The corresponding achievable secret key rate was shown to be optimal for all classes of less-noisy sources and channels (Propositions~\ref{prop:sp_ln_z},~\ref{prop:sp_ln_e}, and~\ref{prop:sp_ln_yb}).
+In Section~\ref{sec:bec_bsc_channel}, we compared the performance of the proposed scheme with a previously reported result for a simple binary model.
+Numerical computation of the corresponding bounds provided interesting insights on the regimes where the novel scheme outperforms the previous one.

-Both achievable schemes seem of interest in the different areas of their application.
-The inner bound separate outperforms the inner bound joint when the sources are not correlated with the main channel.
-However, its equivocation analysis is not longer valid when the sources affect the communication channel.
-In this case, the inner bound joint becomes useful.
+This work, however, does not address the scenario where the sources and the noisy channel are correlated.
+The extension of the above mentioned result of Prabhakaran \emph{et al.}~\cite{prabhakaran_secrecy_2012} by using two description layers is a natural consequence.
+Indeed, this extension --posterior to the short version of the present work in~\cite{bassi_isit_2016}-- has been recently addressed in~\cite{bunin_key_2018}.
+Using two description layers as introduced here, the proposed achievable scheme recovers the present inner bound for $\eta=1$ provided that the sources are independent of the channel.

 \appendices